Parantaka II: Sri Lankan Expedition

 Sundara Chola Parantaka also waged war against the Sinhala ruler in Sri Lanka.
 The expedition was led by many of his generals and his relative the Irukkuvel chief and Parantaka Siriyavelar the general of Chola there he fell fighting before the ninth year of Sundara Cõļa, A.D.
 965 and they made a friendly treaty with the ruler of Lanka.

 Aditya II’s (Karikala's) Assassination

 Parantaka II's last days appear to have been clouded by a personal tragedy, as his son and parakesi Aditya II was assassinated by a group of conspirators.
 The Udayarkudi inscription, made by one Bharathan alias Vyazha Gajamallan, names Soman, Ravidasan alias Panchavan Brahmadirajan and Paramesvaran alias Irumudi Chola Brahmadirajan as the conspirators/traitors responsible for the assassination.

 There is also a conjecture by one R.V.
-Srinivasan made in 1971 that Rajaraja I and his sister Kundavai were responsible for the killing.
+Srinivasan made in 1971 that Rajaraja I and his sister Kundavai were the underlying forces instrumental in liquidating of Aditya II.
 However, no physical evidence to support this claim has been found to date.
+Several historians and archaeologists, including Ka.
+Tha.
+Tirunavukarasu, K. K. Pillai, M. Rasamanikanar and A. Krishnaswami, rejected the attribution of Aditya II’s assassination to Rajaraja I or Uttama Chola.